-- Regular equity risk excluding private equity; - Equity volatility risk;

-- Spread, default and migration risk for fixed income securities including mortgages, but excluding illiquid investments; and - Property risk for the direct real estate investments intended for rentals.
+- Regular equity risk excluding private equity; - Equity volatility risk; - Spread, default and migration risk for fixed income securities including mortgages, but excluding certain illiquid investments; and - Property risk for the direct real estate investments intended for rentals.

-Within the Investment and counterparty risk category, Aegon Levensverzekering has included a new category called "Deterministic adjustment".
-In 2020 Aegon Levensverzekering has identified improvements to its internal model that mitigate volatility caused by the basis risk between the EIOPA VA reference portfolio and its own asset portfolio.
-These improvements were implemented for year-end reporting and they will be in place until changes arising from the Solvency II review are enacted.
+Within the Investment and counterparty risk category, Aegon Levensverzekeringincludesthecategory "Deterministicadjustment" since year-end 2020.
+In 2020 Aegon Levensverzekering identified improvements to its internal model that mitigate volatility caused by the basis risk between the EIOPA VA reference portfolio and its own asset portfolio.
+These improvements were implemented for year-end reporting 2020 and they will be in place until changes arising from the Solvency II review are enacted.